 3) Sentimental Analysis

-Sentimental analysis is an engaging Data Science Project that implements Natural Language Processing (NLP) and Machine Learning algorithms to identify and pull out subjective information from source materials.
-Here's a step-by-step overview of the project:
+Sentimental Analysis is an engaging Data Science Project that implements Natural Language Processing (NLP) and Machine Learning Algorithms to identify and pull out subjective information from source materials.
+Here's a step-by-step overview of how to perform this project:

 a) Data Collection: Gather a dataset that contains text data along with their sentiment labels.
-This could be customer reviews, tweets, or any textual data that expresses sentiment.
+This could be customer reviews, tweets, or any textual data that expresses sentiments.

-b) Data Pre-processing: Clean the text data by removing special characters, stopwords and performing stemming or lemmatisation.
+b) Data Pre-processing: Clean the text data by removing special characters and stopwords and applying the Stemming or Lemmatisation principle.
 Then, convert the text data into numerical features using methods like Bag of Words or Team Frequency - Invert Document Frequency (TF-IDF).

 c) Exploratory Data Analysis: Analyse the dataset to identify patterns and trends that might aid in sentiment prediction.

-d) Model Selection: Common choices of Machine Learning models include Naive Bayes, Logistic Regression, Support Vector Machines, or even Deep Learning models like Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTMs).
+d) Model Selection: Utilise Machine Learning models such as Logistic Regression, Naive Bayes, and support vector machines.
+Alternatively, explore Deep Learning models like Recurrent Neural Networks (RNNs) and long-term memory (LSTMs).

 e) Model Training: Train your chosen model on the pre-processed data.